universityofgalway-library/digital-tools-workshops/networks-gephi/network_analysis.md

 ### Layout

 By default, the graph layout is random, i.e. the position of nodes and their proximity to each other do not convey any meaning.
 Let's make the visualization more meaningful using a layout algorithm.
+The "Layout" menu is located in the bottom left corner.
+Here is a summary of some of the layout algorithms available in Gephi 0.10 (you can download the [official tutorial in PDF](https://gephi.org/tutorials/gephi-tutorial-layouts.pdf) for a more detailed explanation).

+1. **Contraction**: brings nodes closer together
+2. **Expansion**: the opposite of contraction, increases space between nodes
+3. **ForceAtlas**: a force-directed algorithm, ideal for most small world/scale-free networks
+4. **ForceAtlas 2**: an improved version of ForceAtlas, offering faster performance and better scalability.
+5. **Fruchterman-Reingold**: another force-directed layout that distributes nodes in a way that minimizes edge crossings; works with undirected graphs
+6. **Label Adjust**: stops labels from overlapping each other
+7. **Noverlap**: stops nodes from overlapping each other
+8. **OpenOrd**: a layout similar to Fruchterman-Reingold that emphasizes community structures (clusters) within the network; works with undirected graphs
+9. **Random Layout**: randomises the position of nodes
+10. **Rotate**: rotates the graph bu 90 clockwise
+11. **YifanHu**: a fast algorithm that’s particularly useful for large networks; combines a force-directed model with a graph coarsening technique (multilevel algorithm) to reduce the complexity
+12. **YifanHu Proportional**: similar to YifanHu, but node sizes are proportional to a specific metric or attribute value
+13. ***Circular Layout**: orders the nodes by any metric or attribute and positions them in a circle; useful for emphasizing cyclic structures
+14. ***Geographic Map**: if your nodes have geographical attributes, this layout positions them based on their real-world locations

+*You have to install plugins from `Tools > Plugins > Available Plugins` to use these layout algorithms.

-The Layout menu is located in the bottom left corner.
-For example, the Fruchterman-Reingold algorithm arranges nodes in a circular pattern.
-Notice how nodes of the same colour, belonging to the same community, are naturally drawn closer together.
+Let's run the Fruchterman-Reingold algorithm and observe how nodes of the same colour, belonging to the same community, are being drawn closer together.

 ![](./img/gephi13.png)&nbsp;&nbsp;&nbsp;&nbsp;
 ![](./img/gephi14.png)

 ![](./img/gephi15.png)

-Here’s another useful algorithm: Force Atlas.
-By the way, you don’t have to wait for the layout process to finish completely (spoiler: [it can run indefinitely]([https://www.dropbox.com/s/ek84sjxsanm1rda/force_layout.mp4?dl=0](https://www.dropbox.com/scl/fi/3zoo9hvigtqiut8mi68gb/force_layout.mp4?rlkey=rh5hhxxlruunowc52mzueinjd&st=6doi3e5h&dl=0))).
-If you're happy with the result, you can simply press "Stop".
+By the way, you don’t have to wait for the layout process to finish: if you're happy with the result, you can simply press "Stop" for algorithms that don't stop automatically, like Force Atlas, or cancel the process for others, like Fruchterman-Reingold.
+Otherwise, [they can run indefinitely](https://www.dropbox.com/scl/fi/3zoo9hvigtqiut8mi68gb/force_layout.mp4?rlkey=rh5hhxxlruunowc52mzueinjd&st=6doi3e5h&dl=0).

 ![](./img/gephi16.png)

-If you feel that the nodes are too close together, you can use the "Expansion" function in the "Layout" window.
+If you feel that the nodes are too close together, you can use the "Expansion".

 ![](./img/gephi19.png)